conda/conda/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

    Activate scripts are named according to our package name so they won't conflict with other activate scripts.

-   The symlink for clang is a clang implementation detail that sets the target platform.
+   The symlink for clang is a clang implementation detail that sets the host platform.

    We define ``macos_machine`` in aggregate's ``conda_build_config.yaml``: